SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 # Configuration Classes

 The following classes are defined in the [Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk) script.
-They define objects, that can be loaded from or can be saved to a configuration file maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+They define objects, that can be loaded from or can be saved to a configuration file maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Many of these classes will be subclassed and extended with more functionality in other files of the Simulator Controller framework, especially in the script [Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk).
 These classes are described [further down below](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controller-classes).

 ## [Abstract] ConfigurationItem ([Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk))

 This is the base class for all objects, that can be stored to or retrieved from a configuration file.
-Generally, configurations are maintaned by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+Generally, configurations are maintaned by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 During runtime, all configuration data is accessible through the global constant *kSimulatorConfiguration*.

 ### Public Properties